openebs-archive/openebs-docs/docs/localpv.md

 OpenEBS create two Storage Classes of Local PVs by default as `openebs-hostpath` and `openebs-device`.
 For simple provisioning of OpenEBS Local PV, these default Storage Classes can be used.
 More details can be found  [here](/docs/next/uglocalpv.html).

 End users or developers will provision the OpenEBS Local PVs like any other PV, by creating a PVC using a StorageClass provided by the admin user.
+The StorageClass has `volumeBindingMode: WaitForFirstConsumer` which means delay volume binding until application pod is scheduled on the node.

 <h4><a class="anchor" aria-hidden="true" id="openebs-localpv-device"></a>OpenEBS Local PV based on device</h4>

-Admin user can create a customized storage class using the following sample configuration.
+Admin user can create a customized StorageClass using the following sample configuration.

 ```
 apiVersion: storage.k8s.io/v1
 kind: StorageClass
 metadata:
+  name: openebs-device
   annotations:
     openebs.io/cas-type: local
     cas.openebs.io/config: |